ADD CONDITION

 How should I store Pain Release Bath Salt Soak?

-Store the product at room temperature, protect it from light, and keep the container tightly closed.
+Store the product at room temperature, protect it from light, and ensure the seals are intact before use.

 Packaging Info